I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 Chennai city finds its breathing room in its parks and beaches.
 The parks help in reducing the effects of pollution and supplying fresh oxygen to this concrete jungle.
 I have covered the major parks in the core city, except the ones in Adyar.

-The Top 8 Parks and Nature Attractions in Chennai
+Top 8 Parks in Chennai

 - Semmozhi Poonga